honggzb/Study-General/React/React学习-Hooks.md

 ## useMemo

-- same as `useCallback`
+- same as `useCallback`, lets you cache the result of a calculation between re-renders.
-- - function component always re-render when state change
-- [useMemo](https://react.dev/reference/react/memo): lets you skip re-rendering a component when its props are unchanged

 ```javascript
 export const UseEffectExample = () => {